six2six/fixture-factory/README.md

 Want to contribute with code, documentation or bug report?

-Do this by [joining the mailing list](http://groups.google.com/group/fixture-factory) on Google Groups.
+Do it by [joining the mailing list](http://groups.google.com/group/fixture-factory) on Google Groups.

 ## Credits